 In one of the videos, the respondent describes and films one large and two smaller vessels of the HCG as they created waves to push the dinghy back to Turkish water.
 The respondent can be heard saying,

 “another boat is coming also, and it will push again.
 And a third one is behind them.
 You can see clearly.
 And they are ready to push us back and back again and again.
 We were just near there and they are pushing us back, back and back towards Turkey.
 This is not fair”

 At 11:00 a German vessel approached their dinghy and immediately told the transit group,

 “don’t worry we are from Germany and we will help you“

 The respondent described everyone on the dinghy crying in relief.
 One officer asked the group where they wished to go; the respondent said somewhere safe and happy.
 The officers gave the transit group water and chocolate, and asked if they wanted to go to Turkey or Greece; the respondent told them to Greece, as they were closer and had just spent 38 hours at sea after leaving Turkey.
 After five minutes of talking on a radio, the officer told the group that their videos had been seen –

 “don’t worry, be patient, you are safe”

-On shore, an old woman and some men who had been swimming came to meet the transit group.
+On shore, an old woman and some men who had been swimming, came to meet the transit group.
 They had a camera and gave the transit group water.
-Some of the group member were scared and ran away, however the swimmers were from an NGO which had been helping refugees for 40 years.
+Some of the group members were scared and ran away, however the swimmers were from an NGO which had been helping refugees for 40 years.